Exclusive AWS ECS Pricing and Container Optimization Guide

 Tagging AWS ECS Elements

-The first step toward reducing the overall AWS ECS pricing is opening Cost Explorer and taking an inventory of your current utilization.
+The first step toward reducing the overall Amazon ECS pricing is opening Cost Explorer and taking an inventory of your current utilization.
 Tagging is an excellent tool to help you understand how your organization is using containerized applications and helps you find orphaned resources that can quietly drive up costs.
 Tagging is also helpful for implementing programmatic infrastructure management and granular permissions.

 AWS Cost Explorer Tagging